-Mahabaleshwar: Though of course, Mahabaleshwar, as a destination is quite touristy it doesn’t make it a less beautiful.
+Mahabaleshwar: Though of course, Mahabaleshwar, as a destination is quite touristy it doesn’t make it less beautiful.
 Its forest is as dense and the weather as lovely despite the crowds that throng Mahabaleshwar.
 So instead of banishing it plans a visit to Mahabaleshwar and you won’t regret it.
 For some ideas, explore the old temple area in Mahabaleshwar (known as ‘Kshetra’), try Arthur’s seat trail and shop at Mahabaleshwar market.
 There are moreover many great airbnbs and Mahabaleshwar hotels for a comfy stay.

 Malhargad: Malhargad is a hill fort located 30 km from Pune.
 It derives its name from Lord Malhari, an incarnation of Shiva.
 Built around 1775, the fort was built to keep watch on Dive Ghat.
 Its strategic location helped keep an eye on the surrounding ranges.
 One can look around Malhargad for some time, and the hills around are equally alluring.
 Malhargad offers a nice weekend trek for history buffs.

 Anjanvel Village: One of the many picturesque villages en route Maharashtra coastal state highway 4, Anjanvel village offers an ideal rural escape.
 People in Anjanvel are moreover very hospitable, with most of them eager to share smiles and engage in a happy conversation with tourists.
 If you are looking for an offbeat village experience in Maharastra, Anjanvel is a great escape.
 And yes, there are a few guest houses available in Anjanvel.

 Amboli: A quiet hill station in South of Maharashtra, Amboli is situated in the plateaus just before the state of Goa begins.
 It’s one of those places meant to relax and unwind.
 An ideal weekend getaway, Amboli offers some breath-taking sunset and viewpoints with a waterfall (Amboli waterfall) just 3 km from the town.
 Visit Amboli if you are looking for a good escape and experience a quiet and secluded life for a few days!

 Have you explored Maharashtra?
 Do you have anything to add to the list?
-Spill in comments below.
+Spill in the comments below.